 Unfortunately no, we’re not.
-Because renewables often aren’t available, they require backup generation from dirty sources like natural gas or coal.
-And grid experts agree – trying to use renewable energy stored in batteries for even one cloudy day would be hopelessly impractical.
+Because renewables often aren’t available, they require backup generation from dirty sources like natural gas and coal.
+And grid experts agree – trying to use batteries to power our grid for even one cloudy, calm day would be hopelessly impractical.

 so, you’re opposed to renewables?

 Though we support most sources of emission-free electricity, the dependence of solar and wind on backup from fossil fuels is a deal-killer if we’re serious about a zero-carbon future (we are).

 ‘nuclear is safe’.
 I don’t believe it.